Torram/magic-docs/docs/Client-Development/Tokens/getRefreshToken.md

 File with functions to get _refreshToken_ from the _localStorage_ and updates the refreshToken.

 ### getRefreshTokenFromLocalStorage
-Function that returns the stored refreshToken and difference in time.
+Function that returns the stored refreshToken and the difference in time.
 ```tsx
 import { differenceInMinutes, parseISO } from 'date-fns';
 import { localStorageItems } from './localStorageItems';